 The Administration Office, in consultation with the Physical Education teachers will assign students to a faction (Red, Green, Blue or Gold).
-For Kindergarten students this occurs when they enter Pre-Primary.
-For all new Year P-6 students to the school, this occurs upon their enrolment.
+For all new students to the school, this occurs upon their enrolment.
 Siblings will be placed in the same faction; however, this is not the case for extended family (i.e. cousins).